 The Payment Card Industry’s Data Security Standard (PCI DSS) was created to increase controls over cardholder data and reduce fraud.
 It applies to every organization around the world that processes credit or debit card information.
 Unfortunately, it’s not always clear to businesses which steps need to be implemented to ensure PCI DSS compliance.
 Using the right software solutions can take a lot of the work out of your hands.

 It’s essential to factor protection for your file transfers into your security and compliance plan.
 If you possess customer cardholder data, an unsecure transfer method leaves that data especially vulnerable to interception and theft.
 The most common file transfer pitfall is relying on inadequate methods such as free FTP tools, file sharing apps, and email attachments.
 Ideally, your file transfer solution will go beyond protecting your data with encryption and secure protocols and also help you to provide the information that an auditor needs through detailed reports and role-based access.

-Instantly download the guide to see how GoAnywhere helps to make PCI compliance easy.
+Instantly download the guide to see how GoAnywhere helps to make PCI DSS compliance easy.